pazemalle/GrowTracker/README.md

 2. **Open Browser**:
     - The application will be available at: `http://localhost:5173`
-    - The API server runs on: `http://localhost:3000`
+    - The API server runs on: `http://localhost:3001` (Note: Updated port)

 ### Alternate Manual Startup